 Public Dock Road Traffic Study Request Motion by Petersen to approve the Day Park Committee Representative and Torch Lake Township Supervisor to seek a Torch Lake Village traffic study; seconded and passed 4-0.

-Motion by Petersen to approve the reappointment of Cole Shoemaker, Vernon LaLone and Don Leys for a two-year term as regular members of the Board of Review; seconded and passed 4-0.
+Motion by Petersen was rescinded at January 21, 2020 meeting.

 Correction to summary of regular board meeting minutes of Sept 17, 2019 will read “It did not mention that Deb Graeber accepted the f/t position of Zoning Administrator.”